 - Partial: A partial set is affixed to existing teeth, and it is removable so you can take it out as needed.
 A partial set helps keep other teeth from moving and works with other teeth in chewing.

-- Immediate: Also know as a "healing denture" or "temporary denture".
+- Immediate: Also known as a "healing denture" or "temporary denture".
 These are typically used after extractions or after the placement of implants.
 This allows healing while providing the patient with some temporary teeth.

 - Overdentures: Overdentures are another type of denture product that sits on top of the gums and is removable.
-This type is also uses the support of existing teeth.
+This type also uses the support of existing teeth.